ChIP-seq analysis

 Calling peaks

 MACS is a package for ChIP-seq analysis that has many utilities.
-You can see these for yourself by running
+Instead of using a pre-installed version of this software, we will take advantage of a docker container made by the authors of the package.
+You can see the utilities in MACS for yourself by running-

 Today, we’re interested in using the callpeak